mfichman/winbrew/CONTRIBUTING.md

 * `sha1` is the SHA-1 hash of the downloaded package.
 * `deps` is a list of dependencies that WinBrew installs before the package is installed.
 * `build_deps` is a list of dependencies that WinBrew installs when building your package.
-Be sure to include build systems, like `cmake` here!
+Be sure to include build systems like `cmake` here!

 Set up formula build instructions
 ---------------------------------